 Hostal El Patio is a friendly small family run hotel in the centre of the Miraflores district of Lima.
-Rooms vary in size, but most are twin or double rooms.
+Rooms

 PRE-TRIP ACCOMMODATION:

 You can pre-book accommodation and airport transfers through us.
 We will require your flight number, arrival time, and arrival date so please ensure this information is forwarded to us as soon as you have booked your flight.
 Please book this service as soon as you have booked your flight and no later than 6 weeks prior to departure, after which a late booking fee may apply.
 If you have booked through a travel agent, please contact them to request pre-trip accommodation and airport transfers.